huphtur/huphtur.nl/src/posts/2025-02-05-we-started-a-movie-club-with-some-friends.md

 ---
-title: "We Started a Movie Club With Some Friends"
+title: "We Launched an Awesome Movie Club With Friends"
 description: "Early 2024, my wife Kayo had the brilliant idea to start a movie club with some of our friends.
 A quick rundown of the first eight movies we watched so far."
 date: 2025-02-05
 tags: ["Etcetera"]